 print(sub.get_available_rois())

 print(f"Brain-mask voxels: {sub.get_n_voxels()}")Noise ceiling scores express the theoretical maximum variance explainable by any model, per voxel.
-Also exposes methods to list available sessions and ROI masks.
+Also exposes methods to list sessions, ROI categories, ROI masks, and brain-mask voxel counts.

 CLI alternative